tarunnewton/Deep-Scalable-Recommender-Systems-AWS/DSSTNE/DSSTNE_Walkthrough.md

 <!-- end list -->

-  - Generate the NetCDF output file which will be used to mapped to the index of the sample file used for testing
+  - Generate the NetCDF output file which will be used to map to the index of the sample file used for testing